simplay/master_thesis/Source/core/README.md

 When providing the runtime argument `-debug 1`, the following additional debugging data is dumbed:

-+ A list of files named `active_tra_f_FRAMEINDEX` located at `../output/trajectory_label_frame/DATASET/`, encoding all active trajectories (their tracking points) in a given frame.
-This data is used to visualize the tracking points of the trajectories.
 + A file called `traj_out_DATASET_fc_FRAMECOUNT` located `../output/trajectories/`, encoding the extracted trajectories in a format readable by the old similarity computation code written in ruby.